Paulinho (footballer, born July 2000): Bayer Leverkusen

 On 27 April 2018, German club Bayer Leverkusen announced that they had reached an agreement with Vasco da Gama for the transfer of Paulinho.
 The clubs agreed to a €20 million fee, a club-record deal for Vasco.
 He joined Leverkusen ahead of the 2018–19 season and signed a five-year contract.

-Atlético Mineiro (loan)
+Atlético Mineiro

 On 1 December 2022, Paulinho joined Atlético Mineiro on loan until June 2023.
+He made his debut on 21 January 2023 in a Campeonato Mineiro 2–1 win over Caldense and scored his first goal in the following match, a 2–1 win over Tombense.

+On 1 July, he signed a four-and-a-half-year deal with the club on a free transfer.

+On 27 August, Paulinho scored the first official goal in Atlético Mineiro's newly inaugurated stadium Arena MRV, with a brace in a Série A 2–0 win over Santos.

+Paulinho was the top scorer of the 2023 Campeonato Brasileiro Série A season, with 20 goals in 36 appearances.

+Paulinho announced his departure from Atlético Mineiro at the end of the 2024 season.
+During his two-season stint with the club, he scored 50 goals and provided 12 assists in 120 matches, winning the Campeonato Mineiro titles in 2023 and 2024.
+In addition to being the top scorer of the Campeonato Brasileiro in 2023, he was also the team's overall top scorer for both years (shared with Hulk in 2024) and became the club's second-highest scorer in Copa Libertadores history, with 14 goals.

+Palmeiras

+On 31 December 2024, Palmeiras announced the signing of Paulinho on a five-year deal with the club paying €18 million for his signature.

 International career

-Brazil national youth teams
+Youth

 In March 2017, Paulinho, along with Vinícius Júnior, Lincoln and Alan, helped Brazil win the South American Under-17 Championship.
 He scored two goals during the tournament, including the opening goal in Brazil's 5–0 win over Chile in the final.

 In October 2017, Paulinho helped Brazil reach 3rd place of 2017 FIFA U-17 World Cup.
 Paulinho scored the winning goals against Spain at Brazil's debut, North Korea and in quarterfinals against Germany.

 On 17 June 2021, Paulinho was named in the Brazil squad for the 2020 Summer Olympics.
 Coming on as a substitute, he scored in Brazil's opening game against Germany.

+Senior

+Paulinho received his first call-up to the Brazil senior team on 6 November 2023, making his debut in a World Cup qualifier against Colombia ten days later.